mdular/img2map/README.md

-# image 2 map
+# img2map

-If location information is found in the metadata (EXIF) of an image, display it on the map
+If location information is found in the metadata (EXIF) of an image, display it on the map (yes, that is all)

 ## Take it for a spin
 ```javascript